What is bounce rate?

 A great way reduce your website page's bounce rate is with product recommendations.
 If the visitor in question is brand new to your site, you can personalize recommendations based on contextual data, such as location, or use personification tools such as Fresh Relevance’s Price Affinity Predictor, hich allows you to identify the desired price for new visitors who haven't interacted with your website yet and display relevant recommendations using those insights.

 For returning shoppers, you can use past purchase and browse data to personalize the product recommendations they see.
 1 in 4 shoppers want retailers to make it easy for them to discover more products they might like, so it pays to personalize those recommendations as much as possible to keep shoppers interested and reduce bounce rates.

 Rip Curl looks at the shopper's product purchase history, and compares it with other shoppers who've viewed those products, using machine learning to recommend the most likely eventual purchases.
 The company boosts click-through rates by using the heading ‘Recommended for you' to signal to shoppers that these are items specifically chosen for them.

 Meanwhile, Canopy & Stars displays similar vacation properties to the property the shopper is browsing, helping them find the perfect place for them.

 3) Entice shoppers to stay with exit intent popovers

-A well-timed popover that appears just as the shopper is about to leave could be what it takes to keep them on your site.
-To maximize engagement, include a compelling call to action and clearly show the value you’re offering.
+A well-timed popover that appears just as the shopper is about to leave could be what it takes to keep them on your site and reduce bounce rates.
+To maximize engagement, include a compelling call to action and clearly show the value you're offering.
 This is your last shot at avoiding the shopper bouncing, so give them a reason to stay.